 This week we come to the part important for us as people.
 Of course weeds or

 native plants as I like to call them, are ALWAYS useful in any habitat

 situation, soil and indeed for other living creatures apart from ourselves.

 When we pull out the dandelion or ragwort we are taking away a valuable food source for multiples of creatures.
 Is it really worth that?

-The Tuesdays of last few month I’ve been busy with research in Birmingham’s Museum Warehouses.
+The Tuesdays of the last few months I’ve been busy with research in Birmingham’s Museum Warehouses.
 I’ve been looking at the vast amount of dried specimen plants of one of the 6 or so Herbariums they have stored in there.

-Why I wanted to research Bagnall’s Herbarium in particular was because of the many local native plants he collected as well as the many plants from Sutton Park.
+Why I wanted to research Bagnall’s Herbarium in particular was because of the many local native plants Bagnall himself collected as well as the many plants from Sutton Park.
 This is a national important nature reserve and SSSI.
 More about this later!